 Note that if too little kindling is used when lighting, or if the wood is too thickly cut, the firebox will not reach the correct operating temperature.
 Incorrect lighting can lead to poor combustion with heavy sooting and may result in the fire going out when the door is shut.

-If the fireplace is connected to outdoor air, it may be necessary to open a window near to the fireplace prior to lighting.
+If the house has mechanical ventilation, it may be necessary to open a window near to the fireplace prior to lighting.
 Leave the window open for a few minutes until the fire has caught properly.